mfalade/schedMedic/README.md

 # schedMedic
-This app allows easy scheduling of appointments between a doctor and a patient
+This app allows you to easily schedule and manage your appointments with a doctor

+It also allows the doctor to manage and schedule his appointments

+Access the app on schedmedic.herokuapp.com